Indirect Object Pronoun Placement

 The first option essentially follows the same rules as those for simple verbs: the indirect object comes before the conjugated verb.

-2. Attached to the verb or gerund.
+2. Attached to an infinitive or present participle

 Note the accent on sirviéndonos.
 This is used to preserve the original stress of the verb form.